BunsDev/paywall-protocol/README.md

-# Vidhub
+# Paywall

-Vidhub is a decentralized social media, video-sharing app that allows users to create, watch, like, comment, buy and share videos shot on mobile devices or webcams.
-The video will be minted as NFT and posted, and can be bought by another user.
-Users are also rewarded with 0.025 of our VID token each time they post a video.
+Paywall is a decentralized online financial service that gives you the ability to pay all your employees with crypto with one click.

 ![screenshot](./frontend/assets/Screenshot%20(94).png)